-My work bridges the natural and social sciences at the nexus of political ecology, political economy, and environmental science.
+Bridging the natural & social sciences at the nexus of political ecology, political economy & environmental science.

 Committed to interdisciplinarity, I collaborate with engineers, and with natural, social and medical scientists on a range of research projects.
 My starting point for many of these projects is the insight that environmental processes and social practices (broadly defined, including economic, social and cultural dimensions) are mutually constituted.